Features

 The MERS Hybrid Plan is funded by a combination of employer contributions and employee contributions.

-• Part II – Defined Contribution, both employer and employee contributions are permissible and the employer determines the contribution structure.
+• Part II – Defined contribution allows both employer and employee contributions, and the employer determines the contribution structure.

 Plan Advantages